 Ergonomically designed tools

 In the past decade, tool manufacturers have made major strides in the design of ergonomically approved tools.
-Such tools include bent handle tools, reduced vibration power tools, etc. Search on ‘ergonomics tools’ to get an idea of what is available these days.
+Such tools include bent handle tools, reduced vibration power tools, etc. Search online for ‘ergonomics tools’ to get an idea of what is available these days.
 Then apply the ergonomics principles to assess if the tool truly is ‘ergonomic’ in design and use!